 - Rinse your metal band in warm water.
 After that, pat your band dry and air dry.

 For Solo Loop, Sport Band, and Nike Sport Band.
 The following are the steps on how you can clean your solo loop, sport band, and Nike sport band:

-- First, you should wipe the band clean with a non-abrasive, lint-free cloth.
+- First, clean the band with a non-abrasive, lint-free cloth.
 If you think it's necessary, lightly dampen the cloth with fresh water.
-You can also use mild hypoallergenic hand soap for cleaning these bands.
+You can also use mild, hypoallergenic hand soap to clean these bands.

 - After that, dry the band with a non-abrasive, lint-free cloth.
 And then, attach it to your smartwatch.